-A student internship will be suspended for cause.
-Conditions under which an which an intern internship will be suspended or restricted include, but are not limited to instances, where: an intern fails to perform the responsibilities of their internship in a professional manner, performs inadequately or conducts themselves in a manner that by any common sense standard is inimical.
+A student will be suspended for cause.
+Conditions under which an which a Practicum student will be suspended or restricted include, but are not limited to instances, where: a student fails to perform the responsibilities of their practicum in a professional manner, performs inadequately or conducts themselves in a manner that by any common sense standard is inimical.

-Suspension and restriction will also result when an intern fails to adhere to the policies and standards outlined in this Course Syllabus such as those stipulated in the Standards for Student Intern Conduct, and includes instances when an intern does not follow oral and written directives which they are given by faculty and/or on-site supervisors.
+Suspension and restriction will also result when a Practicum student fails to adhere to the policies and standards outlined in this Course Syllabus such as those stipulated in the Standards for Practicum student Conduct, and includes instances when they do not follow oral and written directives which they are given by faculty and/or on-site supervisors.